shuvoWBD/Numerical-Analysis/README.md

 * It's similar to the Regular-falsi method, but here we don't need to check f(x1)f(x2) < 0 again and again after every approximation.

+**Secant line**

+A secant line is a straight line that intersects a curve at two distinct points.
+In the context of calculus, the secant line can be used to approximate the slope of the curve between those two points.
+The slope of the secant line is calculated as the change in the y-values divided by the change in the x-values between the two points.

+For a function f(x), the secant line through the points (x0, f(x0)) and (x1, f(x1)) has the equation:

+slope of secant line = (f(x1) - f(x0)) / (x1 - x0)

+**Formula for Secant Method**

+The equation of Secant line passing through two points is :

+Y - Y1 = m(X - X1)

+Here,

+   m = slope

+**Steps**